This is my Thrivecart review a few months after purchasing it for my business.

 Where you get a swift response to your questions at any time of the day whenever you encounter one problem or the other.
 In launching your funnel.

-In fact, they also have a support helpdesk/knowledge base where I found almost all answers to my questions.
+In fact, they also have support articles, helpdesk/knowledge base where I found almost all answers to my questions.

-Still, I feel the Facebook group is the best route to go when you need help.
+Still, I feel the Facebook group is the best route to go when you need faster help.

 Part #2: What I Don’t Like About ThriveCart